alan2207/bulletproof-react/docs/error-handling.md

-# Error Handling
+# ⚠️ Error Handling

 ### API Errors

 Set up an interceptor for handling errors.
-You might want to fire a notification toast to notify users that something went wrong.
+You can use it to fire a notification toast to notify users that something went wrong, log out unauthorized users, or send new requests for refreshing tokens.

 [API Errors Notification Example Code](../src/lib/axios.ts)